Organic Pesticides:

 parts water.
 Allow to cool before using.

-Add a little sulphur to the dog's drinking water.
+the dog's drinking water.
 Another method is to

 put 1/2 cup vinegar into the final rinsing water of your dog's bath